 The School of Media and Communication is home to a vibrant community of renowned theorists, thinkers, and practitioners.

-In the most recent Excellence for Research in Australia, our publications in Communication and Media Studies were rated “well above world standard” (ERA 5), while our publications in Cultural Studies were “above world standard” (ERA 4).
+In the most recent Excellence for Research in Australia, Communication and Media Studies was rated at “well above world standard” (ERA 5), with Cultural Studies at “above world standard” (ERA 4).

-The dynamic research culture in the School of Media and Communication is actively supported by our centres and groups, which provide our researchers and postgraduates an opportunity to work collaboratively on projects across digital media, creative writing, and screen and sound fields.
+Our dynamic research culture in the School of Media and Communication is actively supported by our centres and groups, which provide our researchers and postgraduates with opportunities to work collaboratively on projects across digital media, creative writing, and screen and sound.

-By innovatively blending critical theory and media-relevant practice, our research stands out for its disciplinary diversity as well as its capacity to engage with real world partners and the challenges they face.
+By innovatively blending critical theory and media-relevant practice, our research stands out for its disciplinary diversity as well as our capacity to engage with real world partners and the challenges they face.

 The School of Media & Communication enables postgraduate students to pursue their research and creative interests and extend their critical skills under the guidance of dedicated academic supervisors.